igdatc/igdatc.github.io/connect.md

 [Ice Cold Games](https://icecold.games/) – A helpful, community member run page hosting details for local events, meetings, get togethers, businesses and leisure activities.

+**GitHub**

+IGDATC has a [GitHub account](https://github.com/igdatc).
+So far we are just using it to prototype the next version of our website, but eventually maybe more will live there.

 **Mailing List Archives**

 In the past, the IGDA Twin Cities has maintained a mailing list, which eventually we migrated to [a google group](https://groups.google.com/d/forum/igda-tc).
 You can still view the google group posts, but both have been disabled in favor of the communication methods above.